SoftlySplinter/sem5720-assign1/README.md

 ## Initial Bibliography
 As mentioned above, you are expected to read widely in your study of this topic.
 However, to give you a startingpoint we draw the following article to your attention.

-Manning, B (December 2011) Challenges to DNS ScalingInternet Protocol Journal,14(4).
+Manning, B (December 2011) Challenges to DNS Scaling Internet Protocol Journal, 14(4).

 This is also available at http://www.cisco.com/web/about/ac123/ac147/archived_issues/ipj_14-4/144_dns.html

-The complete copy of the December 2011 Internet Protocol Journal can be located at http://www.cisco.com/web/about/ac123/ac147/archived_issues/ipj_14-4/ipj_14-4.pdf and its index is athttp://www.cisco.com/web/about/ac123/ac147/archived_issues/ipj_14-4/index.html
+The complete copy of the December 2011 Internet Protocol Journal can be located at http://www.cisco.com/web/about/ac123/ac147/archived_issues/ipj_14-4/ipj_14-4.pdf and its index is at http://www.cisco.com/web/about/ac123/ac147/archived_issues/ipj_14-4/index.html

 ## Effort Allocated to this Assignment
 You are likely to need to spend between sixteen and thirty hours of your time to complete this assignment.